kukushechkin/MightyTabRefresh/README.md

 ### Extension:
 * ReloadController tests (ruleFor)
+* make host calculation lazy
 * on app gui add a rule with prepopulated domain if no matching rule exists
-* make host calculation lazy

 ### Open Sourcing
 * DocC documentation

 ### Publishing:
-* write that page should be once reloaded to be taken into use!
+* write that page should be reloaded after app installation and initial settings set
 * publish to TestFlight
 * create a GitHub Actions TestFlight and release pipeline